-The capacitor is electrolytic.
-You must obey the polarity markings when you connect this capacitor in the circuit.
-For an electrolytic capacitor, an incorrect connection will lead to a malfunction and quite possibly to a destruction, if the connection is not corrected quickly.
+Build the circuit shown in Figure 6 by adding the capacitor.
+If the capacitor is electrolytic, you must obey the polarity markings when you connect this capacitor in the circuit.
+For an electrolytic capacitor, an incorrect connection will lead to a malfunction and quite possibly to its destruction, if the error is not corrected quickly.

-Use a 10 V peak-to-peak 60-Hz signal from a generator as the source.
+Use a 5-V peak-to-peak 60-Hz signal from a generator as the source.

 - (a) Begin with the capacitor disconnected.
-Observe the half-wave rectified pattern on the oscilloscope.
-Verify that the frequency of the pattern is 60 Hz. - (b) Add the 10-μF capacitor, getting the polarity right, but remove the load resistor.
+Observe the half-wave rectified pattern on the oscilloscope and compare with the generator voltage.
+Explain the difference in peak heights.
+Verify that the frequency of the pattern is 60 Hz.
+[2 p] - (b) Add the 10-μF capacitor, getting the polarity right, but remove the load resistor.
 Observe how the capacitor integrates the rectified power to make a smooth DC source.
-We might imagine using such a source to power some electronics that need a stable source. - (c) Add the resistive load back into the circuit and see how the load causes the output of the power supply to "ripple".
-You may need to AC-couple the scope and to increase the gain in order to see the ripple well.
-Verify that the frequency of the ripple is 60 Hz.
-Use the "Measure" or "Cursor" utilities of the scope to examine the phase of the ripple with respect to the phase of the input AC voltage.
-Over what phase range of the AC input signal does the capacitor charge?
+We might imagine using such a source to power some electronics that need a stable source.
+Compare peak generator voltage with output capacitor voltage.
+[1 p] - (c) Add the resistive load back into the circuit and see how the load causes the output of the power supply to "ripple".
+With the 'scope DC coupled, align the zeros of the two traces and print the screen.
+[PRINT 3] (should look like Fig. 5).
+Then AC-couple the scope and increase the gain in order to see the ripple well.
+Use the "Cursor" utilities of the scope to determine the peak-to-peak ripple voltage and to determine the duration of the AC input signal over which the capacitor charges.
+[5 p]

-The Full-Wave Rectifier
+5. The Full-Wave Rectifier

-The full-wave rectifier, with filter capacitor and resistive load, is shown in Figure 7, with the input and output waveforms in Figure 8.
+The full-wave rectifier, with filter capacitor and resistive load, is shown in Figure 7, with different output waveforms in Figure 8.